spectrocloud/librarium/content/docs/06-integrations/00-prometheus-operator.md

 ## Custom Secrets for Alertmanager

 For Alertmanager to work, the alerting configuration file should be set while deploying the integration.
 This configuration file includes sensitive information like SMTP credentials.
-If you want to skip entering SMTP credentials in plain text, you can do so by following the procedure below:
+If you want to skip entering SMTP credentials in plain text, you can do so by following the steps below:

 1. Add **Prometheus-Operator** integration in the Cluster profile with changes to the following values: